JAMES MURPHY, Association Director

 Ron Bozman is a longtime Producer in film and television, and hopes to use his budgeting, organizational and project management skills to assure a positive future for the Iyengar Yoga Association of Greater New York.
 His film credits include Paterson, Changing Lanes, The Human Stain, Beloved, Philadelphia, and The Silence of the Lambs, for which he earned the 1991 Academy Award for Best Picture.
 Ron has also worked on numerous TV projects, most recently as an Executive Producer of the HBO series, The Young Pope, and as a Producer of HBO’s Succession.
 He began his yoga practice at the Iyengar Yoga Institute of New York three years ago and has been fortunate to experience classes at several other Iyengar Yoga Studios around the world.
 Ron is married to Kyle McCarthy; their son Regan lives and works in San Francisco.

 Mike is also a Trustee of Amantani – an innovative non-profit organization, working with disadvantaged children in the Peruvian Andes.
+He has been practicing Iyengar Yoga for over a decade and visited Pune in 2013.
+He lives in downtown NYC with his wife Rose (a CIYT) and their 2 cats, Oolong and Pekoe.

-JUDY DENNIS, Vice-President
+JUDY DENNIS, VICE-PRESIDENT

 Judy Dennis has enjoyed four decades as a director, producer and casting director in the mainstream of American and international theater, film, and television, contributing to Oscar, Emmy, Obie and Peabody award winning projects.
 In casting locales from Greenwich Village to mountain villages in Thailand, she worked with film directors including Alan J. Pakula, Michael Cimino, Terrence Malick, Brian DePalma, Julie Taymor, Andrzej Wajda and Ang Lee on pictures starring Al Pacino, Sean Penn, Sidney Poitier and Meryl Streep; and with writers ranging from Pulitzer Prize winner Tony Kushner to Nobel Laureate Doris Lessing.
 She cast hundreds of plays in classical and contemporary theatre repertories throughout the U.S., and shared a special Emmy Award casting SEPARATE BUT EQUAL.
 PATRIOTIC, Judy’s first film as a director, was acquired by New York’s Museum of Modern Art after screening at festivals worldwide.
 Her THE DANCER FILMS opened to 15,000 viewers in public exhibition in New York.
 For television, she directed in the final season of HBO’s groundbreaking series OZ.
 Judy served as a consultant for MEMORY AND HOPE, a permanent installation at New York’s Museum of Jewish Heritage.
 Adjunct Professor at Fordham University and former Adjunct at New York University, Judy traveled to Uganda as a mentor with Maisha, a filmmakers’ laboratory created by Mira Nair to provide professional training to emerging filmmakers from East Africa and South Asia.
 She has co-created an innovative initiative for the collaboration of artists and scientists as a consultant to DARPA (Defense Advanced Research Projects Agency.)